 Membranoproliferative glomerulonephritis is a kidney disorder that involves inflammation and changes to kidney cells.
-It may lead to kidney problems.
+It may lead to kidney failure.

-Glomerulonephritis is inflammation of the glomeruli.
-These structures of the kidney help filter wastes and fluids from the blood to form urine.
+Glomerulonephritis is an inflammation of the glomeruli.
+The glomeruli of the kidney help filter wastes and fluids from the blood to form urine.

-Membranoproliferative GN is a form of glomerulonephritis caused by an abnormal immune response.
+Membranoproliferative glomerulonephritis (MPGN) is a form of glomerulonephritis caused by an abnormal immune response.
 Deposits of antibodies build up in a part of the kidneys called the glomerular basement membrane.
-This membrane helps filter wastes and extra fluid from the blood.
+This membrane helps filter wastes and extra fluids from the blood.

 Damage to this membrane affects the kidney's ability to create urine normally.
 It may allow blood and protein to leak into the urine.
 If enough protein leaks into the urine, fluid may leak out of the blood vessels into body tissues, leading to swelling (edema).
 Nitrogen waste products may also build up in the blood (azotemia).

-Most people with the disease have type I. Membranoproliferative GN II is much less common.
-It also tends to get worse faster than membranoproliferative GN I.
+Most people with the disease have type I. MPGN II is much less common.
+It also tends to get worse faster than MPGN I.

 The following tests help confirm the diagnosis:

 Treatment depends on the symptoms.
 The goals of treatment are to reduce symptoms, prevent complications, and slow the progression of the disorder.

 You may need a change in diet.
 This may include limiting salt, fluids, or protein to help control high blood pressure, swelling, and the buildup of waste products in the blood.

 - Dipyridamole, with or without aspirin